smhussain5/Politico-NLP-Python/README.md

 If you have Docker installed, you can run this application on your own machine with just 2 steps!
 <br>
 <br>
-First, pull the image from Docker Hub
+Pull the image from Docker Hub
 ```python
 docker pull smhussain5/politico-python
 ```